mikekreeki/decorated_accessor/README.md

 An experiment simplifying sharing state between Rails controllers and views when using Draper decorators.

 This is similar to Draper's very own `decorates_assigned` which decorates assigned *instance variables* on render.
-This library provides controller accessors and does the same for them.
+This library provides controller accessors available in the view and does the same for them.

 Based on [view_accessor](https://github.com/invisiblefunnel/view_accessor).